textileio/go-threads/db/README.md

 be taking this decisions.

-### Threadservice
+### net.Net
 This component is part of the public-api so that it can be accessed.
 Main responsibility: Is the `DB` interface with Threads layer.

-`Threadservice` is the bidirectional communication interface to the underlying Thread backing the `DB`.
+`net.Net` is the bidirectional communication interface to the underlying Thread backing the `DB`.
 It only interacts with `DBThreadAdapter`